Spherical cosmological models: an alternative cosmology: The model

 As is obvious from (\ref{defrho}) and (\ref{defvolelem}), the occurrence of $\partial_rR(r,t)=0$ is special.
 We will assume it occurs at $R=0$ at all times, which therefore defines the inner boundary of the model, which we call the center, and we set $r=0$ there.\footnote{This is of course what is common practice in polar coordinates.
 In some strict mathematical sense, 'the origin', defined as the locus where $R=0$, is not part of the space that polar coordinates cover.
 The origin is part of the manifold, though, since an appropriate transformation (Cartesian coordinates) can eliminate the singularity.} We will see in section~\ref{sect_alternuniv} that the only shell with $r>0$ where $\partial_rR(r,t)$ can be $0$ is the boundary $r_b$.

 If $\partial_rR(r,t)=0$ at some shell with label $r$ and at some time $t$ while $d_rm(r)>0$, the mass density reaches a singularity according to (\ref{defrho}).\footnote{Note that this condition is independent of the choice of the shell label.} This means that shells are colliding there, and a collision therefore marks the end of the validity of the metric.
-The geometrical model (i.e. the metric) is therefore only valid for these parts of spacetime that are either fully expanding or collapsing without any shells overtaking each other.\footnote{Usually this is interpreted as consistent with the fact that the model is pressureless, since shells bumping into each other would create pressures.
-In a cosmological context this is less so the case, since we observe that colliding matter forms gravitationally bound structures such as (clusters of) galaxies and black holes, which do not necessarily increase the cosmic pressure significantly.}
+The geometrical model (i.e. the metric) is therefore only valid for these parts of spacetime that are either fully expanding or collapsing without any shell crossings.\footnote{Usually this is interpreted as consistent with the fact that the model is pressureless, since shells bumping into each other would create pressures.
+In a cosmological context this is less so the case, since we observe that colliding matter forms gravitationally bound structures such as (clusters of) galaxies and black holes, which do not necessarily increase the cosmic pressure significantly.} The term ``shell crossing'' was introduced by Hellaby \& Lake in \cite{hellaby}.
+Our use of the term ``shell collision'' refers to the point expressed in this paragraph: there is no geometrical model anymore at a shell collision, lest one introduces new physics and resolves the singularity.

 It is also possible that for some shell $X(r,t)\to+\infty$.
 We will show in section~\ref{sect_alternuniv} that for the models we consider an appropriate transformation can eliminate this singularity, which must if the spacetime is to be Lorentzian.
 Hence that shell is also part of the manifold.